 How do journey maps come into play?

-Journey maps are about understanding and visualizing those stories — from both customers and users alike.
+Journey maps are about understanding and visualizing those stories.
 They identify and outline the stages of a process or experience to uncover pain points, barriers and, ultimately, opportunities to positively influence the outcome.
-You can pinpoint ways to improve these stories (that you feature in) in hopes of building loyalty and increasing the chance that people will continue to use your service.
+You can pinpoint ways to improve these stories in hopes of building loyalty and increasing the chance that people will continue to use your service.